Wopple/limber-timber/docs/learn.md

 Not all changes can be reversed nicely.
 This is usually due to limitations in backend support.
 For example, Big Query does not allow adding columns with a `NOT NULL` constraint, nor does it allow updating a column to be `NOT NULL`.
 It would be complicated and high risk to work around this limitation, so Limber Timber simply reverses dropped columns as `NULLABLE` and no-ops when reversing a column altered to be `NULLABLE`.
+Limber Timber will typically issue a warning when one of these situations is encountered and skip that behavior.
+These warnings can be turned into errors if so desired.

 5. Be careful of certain failure scenarios.